agrawaladitya087/PSC-AAT---THE-SUDDEN-DEATH-QUIZ/README.md

 1. Introduction
-•	The ‘Quiz Master’ is an interactive console-based computer program that uses C as its programming language.
+•	The ‘The Sudden Death Quiz’ is an interactive console-based computer program that uses C as its programming language.
 It has been created with an intention to check out a user’s overall knowledge on a number of subjects like Computer Science, Mythology, Sports, and History.
 The main idea here is to apply basic concepts pertaining to programming, such as functions, conditional statements, and control structures, into practice.

 2. Project Overview The project consists of two different levels of difficulty.
 •	Level 1 (Qualifying Round): The user picks a particular subject area they want.
 They get 5 questions and have to get at least 3 points to proceed.
 It emphasizes user input and knowledge pertaining to the subject area.